swfiua/gotu/docs/gotu.rst

 This in turn leads to the Big Bang theory.

-And a book published over 30 years ago, Stephen Hawking's, `A Brief History of Time`_.
+And a book published over 30 years ago, Stephen Hawking's, :ref:`abhot`.

 It is interesting to note how much theory had shifted in the intervening time.